 Special TPLO Surgery approx $3300 if on our waiting list

 DPO (Double Pelvic Osteotomy)

 TPO (Triple Pelvic Osteotomy)

 TOTAL HIP REPLACEMENTS are also performed at our centre.

 CLICK HERE for a VIDEO of our facility and a Total Hip Replacement for HIP Dysplasia that we performed.

-We also perform CT Scans & arthroscopy for ELBOW DYSPLASIA and SHOULDER ARTHROSCOPY
+CT Scans & arthroscopy for ELBOW DYSPLASIA and SHOULDER ARTHROSCOPY

 CRUCIATE LIGAMENT RUPTURE is a common condition in medium to large breed dogs, where the ligament is partially or fully torn causing instability in the knee joint, resulting in pain, lameness and severe arthritis.
 When this ligament is damaged it often injures the cartilage/meniscus of the stifle as well.

 Standard Older techniques involve placing a surgical nylon to mimic the ligament on the outside of the joint (De Angelis technique).
 Later this almost always loosens and the scar tissue holds the joint stable.